-Africa Oil Corp. is a Canadian oil and gas company with assets in Kenya and Ethiopia as well as Puntland (Somalia) through its 41% equity investment in Africa Energy Corp.
+Africa Oil Corp. is a Canadian oil and gas company with assets in Kenya and Ethiopia as well as a 41% equity interest in Africa Energy Corp.
 The Company is listed on the Toronto Stock Exchange and on Nasdaq Stockholm under the symbol "AOI".